polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 title: Off-Chain Workers
 ---

-You can learn about the high level concept of off-chain workers in our [Conceptual Guide](conceptual/core/off-chain-workers.md).
+This article covers the technical aspects of using off-chain workers in a Substrate runtime.
+For a conceptual overview of off-chain workers see [Conceptual Guide](conceptual/core/off-chain-workers.md).

 ## Using Off-Chain Workers in Runtime